waterSensei/YouTube-Mock/README.md

 # YouTube-Mock

-This repository contains an HTML and CSS project that creates a fake static YouTube page that resembles the real thing.
+Using HTML and CSS to create a fake static YouTube page that resembles the real thing.
 The page layout is designed to be fully responsive and automatically adjusts to the size of the window.

 <p align="center">
 <!--   <img src="/README/overview.png" alt= “Overview” width="800" > -->